Diving with us in the Era of Covid-19 (updated 25th Aug 2021)

-- Dive centre, shop and servicing: Closed.
-Servicing by arrangement and via courier only.
+- Dive centre, shop and servicing: Open at new premises.

 Attending the pool or open water.

 If you are coming along as part of any organised Divemaster Scuba activity, you must contact us in advance and make sure we can accommodate you with the group going.
 "Walk-ups" risk being unable to join us if we cannot manage numbers and groups safely.
 At the pool, we meet up no later than 19:45 at the side entrance (see the photo here) for a session starting at 20:15 (we're allowed inside at 20:05).
-You should attend "beach ready" as the changing rooms are unavailable before the session.
-After the session, you can use the changing rooms but the showers are not available.
-Please bring a mask or similar face covering with you, as well as your swimming gear, towel and t-shirt or wetsuit.
+You should attend "beach ready" as although the changing rooms are available before the session, the pool would prefer to keep groups separate if possible.
+After the session, you can use the changing rooms and showers as normal.
+Please bring a mask or similar face covering with you, as well as your swimming gear, towel and t-shirt or wetsuit - it is not mandatory any more but appreciated!
 Open water procedures vary depending on the site - see the site's web page for more information.
 Remember that whilst pool water has been shown to deactivate similar coronaviruses after less than a minute's contact time, fresh water does not have disinfecting properties.

 Hygiene Practices at the Centre and during Training - please follow all the current UKG guidance with respect to good hygiene, social distancing etc. It always applies during all activities, except whilst underwater.
 The following are the additional activities that you will need to do to help us all stay safe.

-- We will give you a kit box containing the kit you need.
-This will remain with you for the duration of your course or trip.
+- We will give you a kit box containing the kit you need (except fins and exposure suits).
+This will remain with you for the duration of your course.
 The kit will be disinfected before we hand it over to you and we will disinfect it again when we take it back from you.
 Please keep everything you get together and away from other people’s kit – you are responsible for it and for avoiding cross contamination!
 Keep the box closed whenever you can.

 - If you have your own diving equipment and are only renting certain items from us, please keep them separated as much as possible.
 We can offer guidance as to how you can disinfect your own equipment.

 - The school van is a designated “clean” area.
-Only disinfected equipment should be put inside (no personal equipment or items) and entry is restricted to staff only.
 A quarantine box is available for potentially contaminated items.
 However, you may use the doorways to assist as a kitting up bench provided you do so for the shortest time possible.

-- When it comes to kitting up, if you need to assist your buddy, you should ensure that you both have a face covering, or wear your diving mask and have your regulator in your mouth.
+- When it comes to kitting up, if you need to assist your buddy, you should try to ensure that you both have a face covering or wear your diving mask and have your regulator in your mouth.

 - Do not spit in your mask to prevent fogging.
 We will provide you with defog solution to use instead.
 Do not use a mask rinsing bucket if provided!

-- Always keep your mask on and regulator in unless you can maintain the 2m social distance.
+- Always try to keep your mask on and regulator in unless you can maintain a “social distance”.
 At the end of the dive, remember to clear any snot in a hygienic manner (who said diving isn’t a glamourous sport?)!
-Have some tissues ready.
+Have some tissues ready!

 - Once you have finished your dives, you may be asked to disinfect your equipment.
 Your instructor or divemaster will guide you through the process.
 Please follow it carefully – remember that you might not be the next person to use that equipment, so disinfect it as you want it disinfected for you!